trypsynth/runs/README.md

 ## Getting Started

-Clone this repository and run `go build` to generate a binary. after doing that, run the binary, and make a GET request to http://127.0.0.1:7867?name=<app_name> to see the app working.
+Clone this repository and run `go build` to generate a binary. after doing that, run the binary, and make a POST request to http://127.0.0.1:7867/runs?name=<app_name> to see the app working.